-This unit looks at staying safe by looking after This unit starts looking at intimate relationships.
-It your health.
+This unit looks at staying safe by looking after your health.
 It includes units on ideals of body image, body image in the media, eating disorders, healthy lifestyle, resilience, self-harm and self-regulation online.

-The aim of this unit is to prepare pupils for the year ahead, giving them a variety skills and techniques to help their learning be successful.
-I includes how we learn, managing homework, metacognition, memory retrieval and spaced learning.
+The aim of this unit is to prepare pupils for the vear ahead, giving them a variety skills and techniques to help their learning be successful. includes how we learn, managing homework, metacognition, memory retrieval and spaced learning.

-Helping pupils think about how they are viewed understanding our virtual footprint, big data, social media careers and false profiles.
+Helping pupils think about how they are viewed by others online.
+This unit includes understanding our virtual footprint, big data, social media careers and false profiles.